kmkr/splendid-nudibranch/content.md

 Title Western Clown Anemonefish
 Latin Amphiprion ocellaris
 Location Dumaguete, The Philippines
-Tags anemonefish clownfish 2013 anemone
-Description Sea anemones are to most fish poisonous.
+Tags anemonefish clownfish 2013 anemone fish Description Sea anemones are to most fish poisonous.
 The clownfish however is immune to their stinging tentacles and form a symbiotic relationship with the anemone where the clownfish receive protection from predators, and the anemone benefits from the clownfish' natural activity.
 For example, the wedging swimming movements from the clownfish stimulate water sirculation around its tentacles, increasing metabolism and growth.

 DSC00266.jpg

 Title Western Clown Anemonefish
 Location Dumaguete, The Philippines
-Tags anemonefish clownfish 2013 anemone
+Tags anemonefish clownfish 2013 anemone fish
 Latin Amphiprion ocellaris
 Description Clownfish hatch near the surface and travel deeper to search for a host anemone when they reach their juvenile stage.
 Within a clownfish community there is a strict hierarchy where juveniles begin at the bottom and have to gradually move upwards by proving their abilities to the rest of the population.
 During this time they may be victims to agression, and possibly eviction from the anemone by more mature clownfish.